UncleCShark/Cmaketopia/Docs/ProjectOrganization.md

 | Executable | g++.exe PerimeterCalculator.o  -o bin/perimcalc.exe lib/libcalc-dll.dll.a

 [^2]: To correctly export symbols to the object file we have to define preprocessor symbols.
 [^3]: Because g++ by default exports all symbols we must change this.
-When we -fvisibility=hidden option, only symbols tagged by an __declspec(dllexport) attribute will be exported.
+When we set -fvisibility=hidden option, only symbols tagged by an __declspec(dllexport) attribute will be exported.

 Microsoft compiler